What is Awake (Avelar) Tummy Tuck?

 - Sodium bicarbonate increases the effectiveness and safety of the lidocaine.

 - Epinephrine increases the effectiveness of the lidocaine and decreases bleeding and bruising.

 - The fatty layer of the abdomen is then suctioned to remove the fat.
 In the lower abdomen, we remove more fat than a normal liposuction to facilitate the excision of excess skin.
-For video of abdominal liposuction using tumescent fluid click here.
+For a video of abdominal liposuction using tumescent fluid click here.

 You will then be ready for the abdominoplasty portion of your Awake Tummy Tuck.

 What will happen during the abdominoplasty portion of the Awake Tummy Tuck?